NetMHCpan 3.0 Server

 For publication of results, please cite:

-NetMHCpan - MHC class I binding prediction beyond humans
+NetMHCpan, a method for MHC class I binding prediction beyond humans

 Ilka Hoof, Bjoern Peters, John Sidney, Lasse Eggers Pedersen, Ole Lund, Soren Buus, and Morten Nielsen